DoDAO-io/dodao-aave-introduction-course/generated/summaries/aave-other-features.md

 * GHO is minted by borrowing it in an overcollateralized fashion and burnt when the borrow position is repaid
 * The borrowing follows the same principle as borrowing in Aave, the user will also continue to gain interest on the assets he used as collateral.
-* The interest rate for GHO will be initially determined by AaveDAO, it will be a stable interest rate which can be adapted according to market conditions, providing certainty for the borrowers.
+* The interest rate for GHO will be initially determined by Aave DAO, it will be a stable interest rate which can be adapted according to market conditions, providing certainty for the borrowers.
 * The DAO will be able to manage GHO’s native interest rate through a governance process.
 * Like other assets listed on the Aave protocol, an aToken and debt token for GHO will be deployed on the protocol and be registered on the Ethereum market once GHO is integrated to Aave protocol.